python/cpython/Doc/library/weakref.rst

 .. method:: WeakValueDictionary.valuerefs()

-   Return an :term:`iterator` that yields the weak references to the values.
+   Return an iterable of the weak references to the values.

 .. class:: WeakSet([elements])